How to extract data out of a PDF

 Wait for a second, and your file will be ready for download.
 Since smallpdf did not ask us to make a selection, like Tabula did, every page that is uploaded will be converted.

-We get an Excel file with two tabs in it: In the first one we find the text that was placed next to the table in our original PDF; in the second tab we find the table; even in the original design.
+We get an Excel file with two tabs in it: In the first one is the text that was next to the table in the original PDF; in the second one is the table in its original design.

 Solution 3: Cometdocs

 If you want to convert more than two PDFs online at once, and you don't have a problem with signing up for a service, cometdocs can be a good alternative.
 It lets you convert five PDFs per week.
 When you go to their website (cometdocs.com), you will see an "Upload" button.
 Click on it to choose your PDF:

-Once your PDF uploaded, it will appear in the white box.
+Once your PDF is uploaded, it will appear in the white box.
 Below it, you'll see four tabs.
 Click on "convert" and drag your PDF there.
-Then click on your desired output format (Excel, in our case).
+Then choose your desired output format (Excel, in our case).
 To start converting your PDF, you now need to sign up:

-After a minute or two, you will receive an email with a link to the converted file.
+After a minute or two, you'll receive an email with a link to the converted file.
 Our Excel file will have all the information on one sheet:

-Like smallpdf, cometdocs converts the whole page(s) to an Excel file.
-We will need to do some clean-up here and delete some rows and columns.
+Like smallpdf, cometdocs converts the whole page(s) to a single Excel file.
+We will need to do some cleanup here and delete some rows and columns.

-There are so many more tools that exist out there to extract data from PDFs.
-So if none of these options works for you, it's worth looking around a bit: If you're a fan of the command line, tools like pdftk might be of interest to you.
+There are many more tools that exist out there to extract data from PDFs.
+So if none of these options works for you, it's worth looking around a bit — for example, fans of the command line might be interested in tools like pdftk.
 If you find a better (free and/or open-source) tool than the ones we explained here, do let us know!